arambh8960/KARN/README.md

 ✔️ Real-time translation for meetings & education
 ✔️ AI-powered sign language assistants

-!!REMARKS: Python folder is in zip file karn11,being a raw fileit is needed to download it before using it!
+!!REMARKS: Python folder is in zip file karn11,being a raw file it is needed to download it before using it!